poitin/Excommunicator/README.md

 # Excommunicator
-Transformation Tool to Remove Internal Communication from Pi-Calculus Processes as described in the paper "Excommunication: Transforming Pi-Calculus Specifications to Remove Internal Communication"
+Transformation Tool to Remove Internal Communication from Pi-Calculus Processes using the Blazed Excommunication Algorith as described in the paper "Excommunication: Transforming Pi-Calculus Specifications to Remove Internal Communication"

 The implementation can be built and executed using stack.